Nishchaypat/Rainbow-Promise/README.md

-#Rainbow Promise
+# Rainbow Promise

-Description
+Description:

-This repository contains the source code and files for "The Rainbow Promise" website, which provides information and resources about same-sex marriage.
-The website aims to promote awareness, understanding, and equality for the LGBTQ+ community.
-Moreover, there is an additional feature to sign the petition.
+This repository contains the source code and files for the website "The Rainbow Promise," which serves as a comprehensive resource on same-sex marriage.
+The website's primary objective is to foster awareness, understanding, and equality for the LGBTQ+ community.
+Additionally, it offers a petition signing feature to allow visitors to show their support.

-Software Used:
+Software Utilized:

-The entire website is made on REPLIT, it is an amazing platform where you can code any languages online.
-It even runs the website on their servers.
+The entire website was developed using REPLIT, an exceptional online platform that facilitates coding in various programming languages.
+Moreover, REPLIT hosts and deploys the website on its servers.

 Usage:

-It is an interactive-informative website about same-sex marriage.
-Anyone seeking the knowledge for same-sex marriage can use it.
-It is extremely user-friendly.
+"The Rainbow Promise" is an interactive and informative website dedicated to exploring the subject of same-sex marriage.
+It is designed to cater to individuals seeking knowledge and insights regarding this topic.
+The website boasts a highly user-friendly interface, ensuring a seamless browsing experience.

 Features:

---> Syncronised background change (every 4 secs)
+Synchronized background changes occurring every four seconds.
---> Petition sigining page
+Petition signing page for expressing support.
---> On-screen video tabs
+On-screen video tabs for enhanced engagement.
---> Navaigation bar
---> Toggle Dark/ Light Mode
+Navigation bar for easy website navigation.
+Dark/Light mode toggle for customizable viewing preferences.
---> Petition counter
+Petition counter to track the number of signatures received.
+Error handling for invalid inputs on the petition sign-in page.

 Author:
 Nishchay Patel

-Check out the website here: https://the-rainbow-promise--nishchaypat.repl.co/
+Explore the website at: https://the-rainbow-promise--nishchaypat.repl.co/ For direct access to the petition page, visit: https://unit6project.nishchaypat.repl.co/